Ricordy/SL-SmartContracts/README.md

-# Clean Branch with Enum to control access
+# Branch with all contracts clean for WED19/Oct/2022

-Documentation for this option cand be foun in ***SomethingLegendary/docs/README.md***